 Every country has its positives and negatives and it is inevitable that people experience cultural shocks when they travel worldwide.
-Visiting a chaotic, diverse and fascinating country like India can be overwhelming and stressful.
-It is definitely a major culture shock for the inbound travellers.
-With the prevalent discrepancies in the world, it is given that Indians are also confused, uncomfortable and disoriented while traveling.
+Visiting a chaotic, diverse, and fascinating country like India can be overwhelming and stressful.
+It is definitely a major culture shock for inbound travelers.
+With the prevalent discrepancies in the world, it is given that Indians are also confused, uncomfortable, and disoriented while traveling.
 What unsettles the buoyant Indians?

 - Pedestrian Comes First – In the developed countries, all vehicles will stop to give way to pedestrians even if their signal is green.
 In India, you have to brace yourself and keep your wits about you when you cross the road.
 No one is going to stop for you.
 The pedestrians are equally to blame.
 They feel that they can cross wherever and whenever they want, with total disregard to the freely flowing traffic.
 No one takes the pain to look for zebra crossings.